Belgian Second Division: Competition

-The standings during the play-offs were determined following the same criteria except that the goal-average wes not taken into account.
-A team was also not allowed to play in the first division unless it had a professional license.
-If it did not have its license, it was replaced by the next highest team in the overall regular season ranking.
-For the automatic promotion spot (as opposed to the play-offs) the team must have finished in the top three clubs.
-When no team meets those conditions, the number of teams in the first division decreased.
+The standings during the play-offs were determined following the same criteria, excluding goal-average.
+Also a team to play in the first division had to have a professional license.
+A team removed due to lack of a license was replaced by the next preceding team in the overall regular season ranking.
+For the automatic promotion spot (as opposed to the play-offs) the team must have ranked as a top three club.
+The lack of any club to replace an excluded club would result in a less than full roster competing in the first division.

 The two lowest-placed teams relegated to the third division (which is divided into 2 leagues of 18 clubs) and were replaced by the two champions of that division.
 Furthermore, the 16th-placed team in the second division played the third division play-off with 6 teams from the third division, entering in the second round of those playoffs.
 The winner of this play-off remained or promoted to the second division.

 As part of changes in the league system to be implemented in the 2016–17 season, the 2015–16 transitional season saw the champions promoted and 9 teams relegated to the third division, while no team was promoted from the third division.